Leadership Development Workshops

-During the 2012-2013 academic year, students will have several opportunities to develop their leadership skills.
+During the academic year, students will have several opportunities to develop their leadership skills.
 In addition to participating in networking events, the Distinguished Speaker Series, and the RDS Case Competition, the Robert Day School has designed a series of leadership development activities.
-By completing six of the following workshops, Robert Day Scholars will receive a Certificate of Leadership Development that will be presented by the Robert Day School.
-Students completing the Master's Program in Finance are expected to complete six of the workshops as a requirement of the FIN 300 course.
+Through FIN 301A and FIN 301B (quarter unit courses), Robert Day Scholars will complete at least three leadership development workshops each semester.

 The oral communication skills workshop is designed to provide students with the opportunity to enhance their ability to communicate in a professional setting through demonstrations, instruction, and reinforcement exercises.
 John Meany, CMC's Director of Forensics, will lead the workshop.Generating Entrepreneurial Ideas Workshop

 Through a partnership with CMC's new Center for Innovation and Entrepreneurship, Robert Day Scholars will receive information and tools for finding and refining their startup ideas.
 In addition, students will be provided with a set of resources for continuing to develop their ideas.
 This workshop will be led by Molly Schmid, Vice President of the Inland Empire network of the Tech Coast Angels and Professor and Entreprenuer-in-Residence at Keck Graduate Institute of Applied Life Sciences.Ethics in Leadership Workshop